milkdromeda/milkdromeda.github.io/charter/index.md

 Personal Charter of Rights and Conduct

-Enacted as a personal charter of Xi (James) Chen, which came into force on October 25, 2019.
+Enacted as the personal charter of Xi (James) Chen, which came into force on October 25, 2019.

+Last amended on November 1, 2019

-## 1. Reasonable limits clause
+## 1. Reasonable limits

 The Personal Charter of Rights and Conduct guarantees the rights and limits to conduct set out in it subject only to such reasonable limits as can be demonstrably justified in a free and democratic society through a full section 1 analysis.